AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

 ### Jenkins - configure multibranch pipeline

-1. Upload the `Jenkinsfile` that will define your multibranch pipeline to your GitLab project repository:
+1. Upload the `Jenkinsfile` that will define your multibranch pipeline to your project repository:
     - Edit the script where required to adjust it to your environment:

         !!! note